DLR-SC/tigl/doc/gui.md

  * Creation of screen shots
  * Conversion of geometries into standard CAD file formats
  * Conversion into mesh formats such as STL, VTK, and COLLADA (for Blender rendering)
- * A powerful scripting console that allows automatizing typical workflows, such as creating screen shots
+ * A powerful scripting console that allows automated typical workflows, such as creating screen shots
 or making some debug plots.
  * CPACS specific:
   * Display single CPACS entities such as wings, fuselages, profiles and guide curves